Ada-Developers-Academy/core-unit-3/learning-another-language/hello-world.md

 * title: Hello, World!
 ##### !question

-True or False: We used can use single-quotes and double-quotes to create string literals.
+True or False: We can use single-quotes or double-quotes to create string literals.

 ##### !end-question
 ##### !options